-Weekly/bi-weekly lenses get replaced every week or two, depending on your eyes.
+Depending on your eyes, weekly or bi-weekly lenses get replaced every week or two.
 They offer a balance of convenience and comfort.
 The popular Acuvue Oasys lenses are an example of bi-weekly lenses.

-Monthly contact lenses need to be replaced 30 days after opening.
+Monthly contact lenses must be replaced 30 days after opening.
 They are the most cost-effective type of soft lenses.
 However, they do require more cleaning and maintenance than daily disposables.

-Extended wear contacts are FDA approved for overnight wear.
-Most are approved for seven days and six nights.
-While Air Optix Night & Day lenses are approved for 30 days and nights of continuous wear.
+Extended wear contacts are U.S. Food and Drug Administration (FDA)-approved for overnight wear.
+Most are approved for 7 days and 6 nights, while Air Optix Night & Day lenses are approved for 30 days and nights of continuous wear.

-Buying contacts online is simple, safe, and convenient (and often cheaper) as long as you’ve had a professional contact lens fitting beforehand.
+Buying contacts online is simple, safe, and convenient (and often cheaper) if you’ve had a professional contact lens fitting beforehand.

-If you have never worn contacts, you should see an eye doctor.
-They will perform an eye exam and fitting and give you pointers and help you put your contacts in for the first time.
+If you have never worn contacts, see an eye doctor before you order contacts online.
+They will perform an eye exam and fitting, give you pointers, and help you put your contacts in for the first time.

-However, once you know what brand of contacts work best for you, purchasing contacts online can be more convenient and cost-effective than visiting your eye doctor to order.
-Many sites allow you to buy contacts as a one-time purchase or sign up for a subscription.
+However, once you know what contact lens brand works best for you, purchasing contacts online can be more convenient and cost-effective than visiting your eye doctor to order.
+Many sites allow you to buy contact lenses online as a one-time purchase or sign up for a subscription.